siyb/tw-fdpsm-2-orm/tw-mad-11-orm.md

     * Designed for Android
     * Uses inheritance instead of generation
 * Some more, use Google if you hadn’t enough ;)

-## Outlook - 2 - Alternatives to ORM

-* NoSQL
-    * Does not mean “NO!”
-SQL but Not Only SQL
-    * But more often than not, NoSQL contains NO SQL ;)
-* Possible NoSQL solutions on Android
-* Berkeley DB
-    * Key / Value store
-* CouchDB
-    * Document store
-    * JSON API
-* UnQLite
-    * Key / Value store, Document store

 # Any Questions?